Who is the beneficiary of the race?

-For their entry fee participants will receive a bib number for the race, official race tee shirt, swag bag, a Run Brooklyn pint glass, access to customized mile workouts from coaches at the Run Smart Project and their VDOT O2 system, and access to all post race events.
+For their entry fee participants will receive a bib number for the race, official race tee shirt, swag bag, sunglasses, sweatband and access to free customized mile workouts from coaches at the Run Smart Project and their best-in-class VDOT O2 platform.

 What timing system is being used for the race?